ActiveLogin/ActiveLogin.Authentication/README.md

 _Please note that IdentityServer.ClientSample uses IdentityServer.ServerSample as the IdentityProvider, so the IdentityServer.ClientSample is a good place to start._

+_The Azure environment for the samples are provisioned using the ARM template found in [AzureProvisioningSample](https://github.com/ActiveLogin/ActiveLogin.Authentication/tree/master/samples/AzureProvisioningSample)._

 ### Browse code for samples and tests

 For more use cases, samples and inspiration; feel free to browse our unit tests and samples: